LOCal Assessment and Triage Evaluation of Non-Alcoholic Fatty Liver Disease (LOCATE – NAFLD)

 Currently, many patients who present to primary care with abnormal liver function tests or steatosis on liver ultrasound are referred for assessment in secondary care.
 This results in long waits for clinical and fibrosis assessment, placing unnecessary burden on the public hospital system.

-What the research seeks to do
+What the research sought to do

-What are the research outcomes/ impact
+What were the research outcomes/ impact

 The LOCATE-NAFLD study is funded by the Medical Research Future Fund Keeping Australians Out of Hospital initiative (GNT1175567).

-Read our protocol publication here.
+Read our protocol publication.